microsoft/terminal/doc/specs/#1203 - Cursor Text Color.md

   comment](https://github.com/microsoft/terminal/issues/1203#issuecomment-618754090)).
 * `null`: Paint the cursor _on top of the character_ always.

-`null` is effectively the behavior we have now.
-I'm proposing we move the default _for all profiles_ to `textForeground`.
+`null` is effectively the behavior we had prior to [#6337]. [#6337] changed the default behavior _for all profiles_ to `textForeground`.

-Currently, the cursor is drawn once in the renderer, after the text is sent to the render engine to be drawn.
-I propose we add an optional cursor pre-paint step to the renderer & engine, to give the renderer a chance to draw the cursor _before_ the text is drawn to the screen.

-We're going to draw the cursor in two phases - a pre-paint and a post-paint.
-All the other renderers will just return `S_FALSE` from the cursor pre-paint phase automatically - we absolutely don't need to implement it for them.

 For the DX renderer (the Terminal render engine), we'll modify our behavior.

-* `null`: This is the current behavior.
-Cursor is drawn in post-paint, on top of the cell.
+* `"textForeground"`: For the `filledBox` cursor, the cursor is drawn in pre-paint, underneath the text from the cell.
+FOr all other cursors, the cursor is drawn on top of the character.
-* `"textForeground"`: Cursor is drawn in pre-paint, underneath the text from the cell.
+* `null`: Cursor is drawn in post-paint, on top of the cell, for all cursor chapes.
 * `"#rrggbb"`: Cursor is drawn in pre-paint, underneath the text from the cell.
-  The renderer will return `S_FALSE` from the cursor pre-paint phase, indicating we should manually break the text run where the cursor is.
+  The render engine will also need to indicate to the renderer that the renderer should manually break the text run where the cursor is.
 When we draw the run where the cursor is, we'll draw it using the the provided color (`#rrggbb`) instead.
 * `"textBackground"`: This is the same as the `#rrggbb` case, but with the cell the cursor is on being drawn in the current background color for that cell.